xStarbound/xStarbound/doc/lua/lua.md

 ## About Pluto

 For documentation regarding Pluto, see the [Pluto documentation site](https://pluto-lang.org/docs/Introduction).
-Note that xStarbound's Pluto (as of v0.13.0) entirely deprecates and removes the `try`, `catch`, `pluto_try` and `pluto_catch` keywords, so it is safe to use these as variable or function names on xStarbound again.
+Note that on non-Windows builds, xStarbound's Pluto (as of v0.13.0) entirely deprecates and removes the `try`, `catch`, `pluto_try` and `pluto_catch` keywords, so it is safe to use these as variable or function names on xStarbound again.

+On Windows builds of xStarbound, which use Pluto 0.12.2 / Lua 5.4 because Lua 5.5's garbage collector has serious performance issues on Windows, `try`, `catch`, `pluto_try` and `plutr_catch` are still present as keywords, although deprecated.

 Note that compatibility mode, where all the new Pluto operators are prefixed with `pluto_`, is enabled by default — for script compatibility reasons, obviously!

-## Deviations from standard Lua 5.5 / Pluto
+## Deviations from standard Lua 5.5 / 5.4 / Pluto

 The following base Lua library functions, syntax rules, and global variables differ from the standard Lua 5.5 / Pluto equivalents on xStarbound and stock Starbound:

 #### `global`

-This Lua 5.5 keyword is currently disabled on xStarbound for mod compatibility reasons.
+On non-Windows builds, this Lua 5.5 keyword is currently disabled on xStarbound for mod compatibility reasons.
+The keyword does not exist in Lua 5.4 and below, and so isn't available on Windows builds either.

 #### Loop control variables

 Lua 5.5 makes loop control variables — e.g., the `k` in `for k, v in pairs(table)` and the `i` in `for i = 1, 10, 1`, but _not_ the `v` in Pluto's `for table as v` — read-only (equivalent to a `<const>` declaration).
-This change is reverted on xStarbound to restore the Lua 5.1-5.4 behaviour (which adds an implicit `local k = k` or `local i = i`, respectively, before the first assignment or modification) for mod compatibility reasons.
+This change is reverted on non-Windows builds of xStarbound to restore the Lua 5.1-5.4 behaviour (which adds an implicit `local k = k` or `local i = i`, respectively, before the first assignment or modification) for mod compatibility reasons.

+Obviously, this 5.5 change to loop control variables doesn't apply to Windows builds of xStarbound either, as their Pluto intepreter is based on Lua 5.4.

 #### Pluto libraries